OccLE: Label-Efficient 3D Semantic Occupancy Prediction: Experiment

 \subsection{Implementation Details}

 All experiments are conducted on 2 NVIDIA A6000 GPUs with a batch size of 1.
-The AdamW optimizer is used with an initial learning rate of ${2{e^{ - 4}}}$ and a weight decay of ${{e^{ - 4}}}$, The training duration is set to 40 epochs, except for the teacher model in the geometric branch, which is set to 100 epochs.
-In the semantic branch, camera images are cropped into ${1220 \times 370}$, and the downsampling scale of ${{{\cal G}_{s2d}}}$ and ${{{\cal G}_{s3d}}}$ is ${8 \times }$; In the geometric branch, we utilize ResNet50 \cite{he2016deep} and a 2-layer sparse Conv3D to extract features from image and LiDAR scans.
-In the semantic-geometric feature grid fusion module, we stack 4 Dual Mamba blocks.
+The AdamW optimizer is used with an initial learning rate of ${2{e^{ - 4}}}$ and a weight decay of ${{e^{ - 4}}}$, All training durations are set to 40 epochs, while the teacher model of the geometric branch is set to 100 epochs.
+More details are presented in Appendix D.2.